 For waterfall lovers, you’ll want to head right for Takakkaw Falls.
 Fed by the Daly Glacier and plunging nearly 850 feet over the cliff’s edge, this is truly an amazing sight to be seen.

-Emerald Lake may be one of the Rockies’ most photographed lakes, and for good reason too.
-Surrounded by massive ranges this is a great place to get out in a canoe or kayak and take in the views from the water.
+Emerald Lake may be one of the most photographed lakes in the Canadian Rockies, and for good reason too.
+Surrounded by massive ranges, Emerald Lake is a great place to get out in a canoe or kayak and take in the views from the water.

-For more information about trails and advisories in effect visit the park’s website here.
+For more information about trails and advisories in effect visit the national park website here.

 The town itself is relatively small, which is fine because you’ll want to get out and explore all the natural wonder that waits for you here.